Wertzui123/BedrockClans/README.md

 # Commands
 /clan <subcommand/help> - Manage clans
 # Permissions
-bedrockclans: Lets you use all features of this plugin
+bedrockclans: Allows you to use all features of this plugin
 <br>Default: op

-bedrockclans.cmd: Allows you to use /clan
-<br>Default: true

 bedrockclans.cmd.join: Allows you to use /clan join
 <br>Default: op